 The debate at the moment is how much financial damage file-sharing actually causes.
 Is a shared file a theft, or is it a form of free advertising and exposure just like airtime on the radio is?

-For more information on file sharing and related topics, including some different perspectives on the legality of sharing copyrighted music, check out the links on the next page.
+For more information on file sharing and related topics, including some different perspectives on the legality of sharing copyrighted music, check out the links below.